dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 - `StatsGUIVisualTree.uxml`
 - `PanelSettings.asset`
 - `8-bit Arcade In.ttf`
+- `MoveCycle.cs` or `MoveCycle (Odin Serializer).cs` if you have the `Odin Serializer` add-on installed

 This is a 100% completed version of Frogger but I spent a little extra time refactoring the code.
-To get it working you need to install
-- `UI Toolkit`
--
+Requires `UI Toolkit` and it takes quite a bit of manual work to get setup, it also requires knoweldge on `UI Toolkits`.

 ## Email